darkbit404/darkbit404/README.md

 # Hey there!
 I’m Pratyush 👋

 Welcome to my GitHub profile!
 I’m a passionate tech enthusiast deeply immersed in the world of Data Science and Machine Learning.
-Currently, I’m pursuing an Integrated MTech in Computer Science and Engineering at VIT, where I’m continuously exploring and learning about the cutting-edge advancements in technology and data analysis.
+Currently, I’m pursuing an Integrated MTech in Computer Science and Engineering at VIT, where I’m continuously exploring and learning about the cutting-edge advancements in technology and data science.

 ## A Bit About Me